vbmobile/mobile-id-documentation/docs/index.md

     - Install or update Android Studio to latest version;
     - Target API level 24 (Marshmallow) or later (no ultralight);
-    - For Ultralight, API level 26 (Orep) or later is needed;
+    - For Ultralight, API level 26 (Oreo) or later is needed;

 === "iOS"